AlexRubik/drift-v2-streamlit/TEMP_ALEX_NOTES.md

 init done
 ### - aggregate statistics (mean, median, quantiles) by market on both a price and bps comparison
 init done

+## Z Comments:
+also would be nice to allow multiple taker keys (multiselect) so we can pass a bulk of similar retail users to get more data

+some ideas:
+- we examine performance broken down by long/short vs oracle (I think if market has certain direction the median/average)
+- identify the outliers (abnormal wicks)
+- do graph using timestamps/slots

    -------------------
 ### Comments